6.2. Working with Matrices

 6.2.6.
 Invertible Test

 Not all matrices can be inverted.
-A matrix that is not invertible is said to be singular.
-A matrix is singular if some of its rows or columns are dependent on each other as described in Independent Vectors.
+A matrix that is said to be singular is not invertible.
+A matrix is singular if some of its rows or columns are dependent on each other.
 An invertible matrix must derive from the same number of independent equations as the number of unknown variables.
-A square matrix from independent equations has rank equal to the dimension of the matrix, which means that it is full rank, has a nonzero determinant, and is invertible.
-We will define rank more completely after discussing elimination.
-For now, just think of rank as the number of independent rows and columns in the matrix.
-See also Systems of Linear Equations that describes how linear equations are mapped to matrix equations.
-A function described in The Column and Row Factorization shows which columns are independent and how the columns are combined to yield any dependent columns.
-Linearly Independent Vectors gives more formal definitions of independent and dependent vectors.
+A square matrix from independent equations has rank equal to the dimension of the matrix, and is said to be full rank.
+The rank of a matrix is the number of independent rows and columns in the matrix.

 The following matrix is singular because column 3 is just column 1 multiplied by 2.